ewindmer/polymarket-arbitrage-weather-market/README.md

-# Polymarket Weather Arbitrage Bot
+# Polymarket Arbitrage Bot Weather Market

 A specialized bot designed to identify profitable betting opportunities in Polymarket's weather markets.
 It leverages real-time weather forecasts and compares them with market probabilities to calculate Expected Value (EV) and recommend Long/Short positions or blanket strategies.